-- 1. Open Phantom Manager and click Add Phantom - Scan the QR code or enter the sensor code manually (62-189xxxxxx).
-Click Next. - 3.
-Add the Group and assign a Name.
+- 1. Open Phantom Manager and click Add Phantom - 2.
+Scan the QR code or enter the sensor code manually (62-189xxxxxx).
+Click Next. - Add the Group and assign a Name.

-- 4. Assign the channel to a Machine or Point and press Next. - 5.
-Click Save Phantom.
+- 4. Assign the channel to a Machine or Point and press Next. - Click Save Phantom.

-6. Open the Gateway Admin Console and click the in sensor settings for the sensor being added.
+- Open the Gateway Admin Console and click the in sensor settings for the sensor being added.
 Set the Sensor Update interval in the General section as required.
 The internal sensor temperature and battery voltage info is sent at this interval.
 The range is 10 to 86400 seconds(1 day).
-Note- this setting has a direct impact on battery life.
-It is recommended to keep the Update interval at 3600 sec (1 hr) or higher and the Max transfer power setting at 0dBm (default) for Phantoms that use AAA batteries.
+Note this setting has a direct impact on battery life.
+It is recommended to keep the Update interval at 3600 sec (1 hr) or higher and the Max transfer power setting at 0dBm (default) for Phantoms that use AA batteries.
+The Debounce parameter sets the minimum amount of time a dry contact sensor channel must remain in the same state before switching states, in order for the change to be detected.
+A relay may switch from on to off or vice versa too quickly for the sensor to detect.
+The value defaults to the lowest setting 20 ms. - 6.
 Press SET to save any changes.